-- Unscrew the spark plugs, plug back into the caps and lay them on the crankcase or cylinder. - Bring the piston 1+4 into TDC position (TI F1-Marking on the advancer plate). - Rotate the disk in rotation direction until the S-marked Magnet is close to the sensor (arrow, left picture). - Take care that the magnets in the disk are approximately in the same height as the sensor, see figure 6 on the next page.
+- Unscrew the spark plugs, plug back into the caps and lay them on the crankcase or cylinder. - Bring the piston 1+4 into TDC position (TI F1-Marking on the advancer plate). - Rotate the disk in rotation direction until the S-marked Magnet is close to the sensor (arrow, left picture). - Take care that the magnets in the disk are approximately in the same height as the sensor, see figure 7.